SAEON/data-portal/README.md

 4. Setup a Github self-hosted actions runner on the CentOS server (this is from the settings in your forked repository)
 5. Adjust the `.github/workflows/next.yml` and `.github/workflows/stable.yml` files to include configuration variables sensible for your environment (refer to the section on "Configuration" below)
 6. Push from local to your forked repository to trigger a deployment

-TODO - change context of Dockerfiles to be per service and NOT the repository root

 ## SAEON's Deployment context
 As of September 2020 SAEON currently deploys two instances of the catalogue stack - a development and a production instance.
 For a full breakdown of services that run to support an instance of the catalogue stack refer [the docker compoose file](/docker-compose.yml).
 To replicate the SAEON deployment, use `docker-compose`.
 Endpoints of SAEON's development and production deployment are listed below.